KRFOSS/kali-docs/nethunter/porting-nethunter-kernel-builder/index.md

 [Sony](https://github.com/sonyxperiadev/kernel)

 Another good resource is usually [XDA forums](https://forum.xda-developers.com/) as someone else might have already built a working kernel and they must provide the sources under GPL.
 Most kernel development pages on XDA must provide a link to their sources.

+You can also use [lineage-os](https://github.com/orgs/LineageOS/repositories) kernel sources from github and they are easier to start learning porting compared to the original sources.

 ## Making a Test Kernel